bcgov/workbc-ssot/migration/README.md

 ## Data Sources
 The `load/sources.csv` file contains provenance metadata for all the migrated data sources, including a source label that can be displayed to end-users.
 The level of granularity of the metadata is the "Data point", which represents a field or a section of the dataset.
 If the value is `NULL`, then the provenance covers all data points, except for those that may be specifically mentioned in other records of this table.

-By examining this inventory, you can determine which source spreadsheets are needed to recreate the full dataset.
+By examining this metadata, you can determine which source spreadsheets/tabs/ranges are needed to recreate the full dataset.